What is the cost of Medicare?

 If you have limited income and assets, you may qualify for help with your Medicare costs, including those that you pay for care you receive.
 There are several programs that help pay Medicare costs.
 Many people who could qualify never sign up, so be sure to apply if you think you might qualify.
 Don't hesitate to apply.
 Income and resource limits vary by program.

-Extra Help program:
+Extra Help program from Medicare:

 Helps pay some or all Medicare Part D premiums, deductibles, copays and coinsurance for those who qualify.